odoo/documentation/content/applications/finance/payment_acquirers/adyen.rst

    :alt: Capture Delay settings in Adyen

 .. caution::
-   If you configure Odoo to capture amounts manually, make sure to set the **Capture Delay** to **manual** on Adyen.
+   - If you configure Odoo to capture amounts manually, make sure to set the **Capture Delay** to **manual** on Adyen.
 Otherwise, the transaction will be blocked in the authorized state in Odoo.
+   - Odoo doesn't support the partial capture yet.
+Be aware that if you make a partial capture from Adyen's interface, Odoo will manage it as if it was a full capture.

 .. note::
    After **7 days**, if the transaction hasn't been captured yet, the customer has the right to